emacs-mirror/emacs/mps/manual/source/topic/arena.rst

       :c:func:`mps_arena_pause_time_set` for details.

     * :c:macro:`MPS_KEY_ARENA_EXTENDED` (type :c:type:`mps_fun_t`) is
-      a function that will be called when the arena is *extended*: that is, when it acquires a new chunk of address space from the operating system.
+      a function that will be called immediately after the arena is *extended*: that is, just after it acquires a new chunk of address space from the operating system.
 See :ref:`topic-arena-extension` for details.

     * :c:macro:`MPS_KEY_ARENA_CONTRACTED` (type :c:type:`mps_fun_t`)
-      is a function that will be called when the arena is *contracted*: that is, when it finishes with a chunk of address space and returns it to the operating system.
+      is a function that will be called immediately before the arena is *contracted*: that is, just before it finishes with a chunk of address space and returns it to the operating system.
 See :ref:`topic-arena-extension` for details.

     For example::